High-resolution cryo-electron microscopy and its application to challenging targets

 Due to its involvement in the regulation of transcription and the cell cycle, the human CDK-activating kinase is a promising target for cancer therapeutics, and several compounds have entered clinical trials.
 To enable structure-based discovery of next-generation therapeutics, we are working to improve the resolutions of our cryo-EM maps and determine structures in complex with clinical inhibitors.

-We recently determined the structure of the human CDK-activating kinase in complex with the selective inhibitor ICEC0942, a small-molecule compound that is currently undergoing clinical trials for cancer therapy.
+We initially determined the structure of the human CDK-activating kinase in complex with the selective inhibitor ICEC0942, a small-molecule compound that is currently undergoing clinical trials for cancer therapy.
 At an improved 2.5-Å resolution, we were able to accurately fit the inhibitor into the density, which revealed notable conformational differences compared to the structure of the same compound bound to CDK2.
 These results may provide avenues towards design of more specific CDK7 inhibitors.

 Cryo-EM map of the inhibitor ICEC0942 bound to the human CDK-activating kinase.
 The density allows the fitting of the substituents on the inhibitor and reveals the location of water molecules.